meet the board

 Tom Monahan (he/him)

-Tom has worked in marketing for beloved brands including Amazon Go, Woodland Park Zoo, and PCC Community Markets.
-He graduated from Seattle University with a BA in business administration with a focus in marketing.
-His connection to childhood cancer is a personal one, experiencing firsthand the challenges a caregiver experiences during a child's diagnosis, treatment and beyond.
-Over the past few years, he has volunteered with both The Light Collective and the Leukemia and Lymphoma Society.
+Tom is a group marketing manager for Starbucks, leading the development of marketing strategies supporting business segments and accounts.
+He has also worked in marketing for Amazon Go, Woodland Park Zoo, and PCC Community Markets.
+He graduated from Seattle U with a BA in business administration with a focus in marketing.
+His connection to childhood cancer is personal.
+As a parent, he's experienced firsthand the challenges of a childhood cancer diagnosis, treatment and beyond.
+Tom has volunteered with both The Light Collective and the Leukemia & Lymphoma Society.
 Tom lives in Issaquah with his wife, two children and their spoiled cats Rosie and Cooper.
 He loves spending time with his family, hiking the Issaquah Alps and playing drums.

 JJ Kissinger, MDiv (he/him)